jolu2111/Master_thesis/LaTeX/PLAN.md

 - For parameterized PINN: are y0 and v0 spatiotemporal coordinate (x, t) or PDE parameters µ with hparam = gθp(µ)?

 - How should I organize my thesis - first talk about uncertainty quantification and then talk about PINNs, or should I do it all in one go.

 - FORM requires PINN to be accurate for a lot more of the paramterspace then crude monte carlo, since it works by using the derivatives, and that is my initial thought.
 Or am I wrong?
+  - ANSWER, yes, but you can have a second algorithm that walks along the g(0) line and tryes to get the distance shorter.

+- Should time also be a part of the LHS?
+I am currently first having t and params randomnlt distributed, and the adaptive scheme is improving the choise of params, but the time is still randomly chosen.

 <!-- - Should I focus on how a presumably well-trained PINN can be utilized for probabilistic design, and ignore the accuracy of the PINN itself, or should I also/ rather focus on the performance of the PINN or NN.
 Ref https://arxiv.org/pdf/2501.16371 that talks about what optimizers work the best.